EksPC/OnlineMarket/README.md

 ## CLIENT POV
-After starting the application, the client has to log himself in by filling two simple fields: username and password.
+After starting the application, the client has to log in filling two simple fields: username and password.
---- image ---
 Once authenticated, the client can navigate through the app using lateral buttons.
-There four buttons:
+There are four buttons:
   - Products (default):
     Shows the list of buyable products.
 Here a client can buy a product by clicking on it and select the option "BUY".